tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 module declared in the crate root file will be inserted in the crate for compilation.

 A **module** lets us organize code within a crate for readability and easy reuse.
-Modules also allow us to controle the _privacy_ of items.
+Modules also allow us to control the _privacy_ of items.

 For this guide, we defined a library crate with a single example where the `main` function is defined, as illustrated in the structure below.